hack4farming/ict4d_datajam2017/README.md

 ##Resources

-The resources kit for Hack4Farming was posted to the aWhere developer's portal, containing links to free or free-trial APIs, datasets, and software.
+The resources kit for Hack4Farming was posted to the aWhere [developer's portal](http://developer.awhere.com/hack4farming), containing links to free or free-trial APIs, datasets, and software.
 The links should be continually accessible at that site, and will be added to in future events.

-To utilize IOTA software, please view the introductory video on [YouTube] (https://www.youtube.com/watch?v=xUHQ8-o6hyU&feature=youtu.be).

-IOTA has created a sandbox so that people can interact with IOTA without having to download any software.
-The sandbox is hosted at http://sandbox.iotatoken.com/api.
-Please visit https://iota.readme.io/v1.0.1/docs for more information and documentation.

-To join the IOTA slack, visit http://slack.iotatoken.com/

-##Media

-Twitter coverage of the event can be found at [#hack4farming](https://twitter.com/hashtag/hack4farming).
-Previous and subsequent events also use this hashtag.